configcat/docs/website/docs/sdk-reference/java.md

     }
 }
 ```
-> For a baseline, you can download your configuration from ConfigCat's CDN and use it as-is from a file.
+> For a baseline, you can download your configuration from ConfigCat's CDN and use it as-is in a file.

 ### Map
 You can configure the SDK to read your feature flags & settings from a `Map<String, Object>`.